 If this happened longer than 4 days ago, you can still access medical care through your family doctor, Sexual and Reproductive Health Clinics, an STI clinic, or by calling Health Link at 811 for a list of doctors who can help.

 If you want support and education about the legal process, you can contact Calgary Communities Against Sexual Assault (CCASA).
 CCASA has a support team called PACES: Police and Court Education and Support, who can walk you through what to expect through the legal system.
 They cover everything from options around reporting to making court appearances.

-If this happened in the last 4 days, you can access a crisis counsellor through the Calgary Sexual Assault Response Team (CSART) by going to your nearest emergency room.
+If you have experienced sexual violence in the last seven days, you can access specialized care through the Calgary Sexual Assault Response Team (CSART) at the Sheldon Chumir Health Centre or any emergency room.